 The wrongheadedness of thinking that the ‘acquisition’ of more laws and lawyered behavior would somehow make a person more holy became the Satanic deceit Judaism had fallen into.
 Adam and Eve face a similar problem.
 Just as wrongheaded, they did not yet understand the consequences of stepping out of God’s order.
 Like the Pharisees, they imposed their own order, they chose a divergent pathway.

-Depending only on intellectualized inner law instead of revelation, for Adam and Eve the enlightened vision begins to fade.
-Today, many tread the same pathway, making the same mistakes, if not within their experiences, then within their character (repetition).
+Depending only upon the intellectualized inner law instead of revelation, for Adam and Eve the enlightened vision immediately begins to fade.
+Today, many tread the same pathway, making the same mistakes within their experiences and their character (repetition).
 They continue to operate within the same character values but expect different results.
-Capturing the path from sowing revelation seeds becomes lost in desire and intellectual clutter.
-Figuring out replaces insight.
-Intellectual logic may produce a fine term paper but only mimics a deeper knowing.
+The Pharisees kept on in man’s ways, yet still expected Messiah to arrive and confirm them—capturing the path by sowing revelation seeds becomes lost in desire and intellectual clutter; ‘figuring out’ replaces true insight; intellectual logic may produce a fine term paper but only mimics a deeper knowing.
 In the Ossaean and Pharisee’s case, the clutter becomes refining the law as a substitute for personal wholeness.
-In the times of Jesus, with the spiritual crop now residing in isolated patches, the people could never garner the true harvest.
+In the times of Jesus, with the spiritual crop now residing in isolated patches, the people themselves could never garner the true harvest.

-In the Garden, the conscience of man had now become dulled and misguided.
-Although conscience has always been emphasized in the Hebrew Bible, the later resolution to the issue of parsing the good and the bad will become the introduction of the Holy Spirit, presented as the Comforter, the Ruach, the breath or wind of God, revealed when God blew life into Adam.
-The Holy Spirit, however, is and does awaken that conscience, that kingdom of God within, from whence the reflection of the godly man and his restoration begins.
+Although conscience has always been emphasized within the Hebrew Bible, the later resolution to the issue of parsing the good and the bad will become the introduction of the Holy Spirit, presented as the Comforter, the Ruach, the breath or wind of God, revealed when God blew life into Adam.
+The Holy Spirit, however, is and does awaken that conscience, from whence the reflection of the godly man and his restoration begins.
+Within the Garden, the conscience of man has now become dulled and misguided.

 John 14.17 provides a clear description of the worldly as opposed to the awakened: “For even the Spirit of Truth; whom the world cannot receive, because it seeth Him not, neither knoweth Him: but ye know Him; for He dwelleth with you, and shall be in you.”
 This scripture directs us toward the kingdom within (conscience), with the Spirit of Truth (revealment) as to good and bad, essentially the original pathway intended for Adam and Eve, the Path of the Way unto God.